The regularizing effects of resetting in a particle system for the Burgers equation: The main theorem and its proof

-\begin{remark*} The existence time $T_0$ above only depends on a the $C^1(\T)$ norm of the initial data.
+for all $\delta_t < T_0$. \end{lemma} \begin{remark*} The existence time $T_0$ above only depends on a the $C^1(\T)$ norm of the initial data.
 However, on the existence interval, any additional regularity of the initial data is preserved. \end{remark*}